ckaestne/seai/assignments/I5_security/assignment09.md

 Your diagram must include, at minimum, the following components and connections between them: (1) an ML-based component for perception, (2) an ML component for speech dialogue, (3) a cloud-based learning component that periodically re-trains a model, (4) a component that stores the log of a Fay's interaction with humans and uploads it to the cloud, and (5) a human user that interacts with Fay.

 **Question 3:** For each of the potentially malicious actors that you identified in Question 2, state its goal(s): What is it trying to achieve by carrying out an attack?
-Describe how the attacker's goals are related to the requirements that you stated in Question 1.
+Describe how the attacker's goals are related to the requirements that you identified in Question 1.

 **Question 4:** Identify a list of actions (i.e., threats) that an attacker may perform in order to achieve its goals.
 In order to do this, for each connection that you identified in Question 2, consider the six categories of threats from the STRIDE approach (i.e., spoofing, tampering, repudiation, information disclosure, denial of service, and elevation of privilege) as well as ML-specific attacks discussed in class (poisoning and evasion attacks).
 Note that not all of these threats may be relevant to the security requirements of this system; include only those that are relevant.